khan-rehan/Clima-A-live-weather-App/README.md

 - [Flutter Geolocator Plugin](https://pub.dev/packages/geolocator) was used to fetch the coordinates of location.

-Click on run in Android studio/ type "flutter run" in terminal of VsCode and there you go!.

 # Getting Started

 **Note:** Make sure your Flutter environment is setup & if not installed then [Click here to install](https://flutter.dev/docs/get-started/install)